Re2Taz/Escalation-1984-Re1Taz/README.md

-# Escalation - share this and die
+# Escalation - share this and win life.

+short story is that escal is finally dead and free for all to use.